heidi-holappa/tira-labra-2022/documentation/execution-documention.md

 It is still needed to analyze how well my implementations match the original algorithms to get a better understanding of the time complexity.
 Below are initial observations.

 ### Lempel-Ziv 77
 The Lempel Ziv compression algorithm goes through the whole content once.
 At each index a search is executed, where string content for the length of the window is looked through.
-Each index in the window is compared to the first index of the lookahead buffer.
-If they are a match, then the lookahead buffer is iteratively looked through for the length of the match.
-In the worst scenario the who content consists of one character (i.e. "AAA...A").
-In such a case in each step the window and the lookahead buffer are all looked through, thus the time complexity being (content * window * lookahead buffer).
+Matches for the length between 3 to buffer size are looked for iteratively with Python's built-in str.find() method.
+The process is repeated for each index of the content n that is being compressed, so the time complexity is n * search time.

+Based on Python's documentation this method uses Boyer-Moore and Horspool - algorithms, and has the worst case time complexity of O(n*m), average time complexity of O(n) and lower case time complexity of O(n / m), in which n equals the size of the string from where a match is looked for ([source 1](http://web.archive.org/web/20151113000216/effbot.org/zone/stringlib.htm), [source 2](https://hg.python.org/cpython/file/5444c2e22ff8/Objects/stringobject.c#l1742)).

+From this an estimate of the total time complexity can be created.
+A rough worst case time complexity would be O(k * m * n * n) = O(k * m * n^2), in which
+- k = characters in content that is compressed
+- m = characters in sliding window
+- n = characters in lookahead buffer

 In uncompression content is added to the end of the string iteratively.
 If a match exists, it is looked for in the existing string.
 Otherwise the next character is available in the stored data.
 In the worst case a match of the length of the buffer is found at every index > buffer size.
 In this scenario for each step a buffer lenght of sting data is copied and added to the end of the string.
+This takes O(n) of time, where n is the number of characters in the uncompressed content.

 ### Huffman coding
 The huffman coding consists of different steps that have different time complexities.